jhumelsine/jhumelsine.github.io/_posts/2025-08-26-builders-director.md

 (AddOnID “:”)* DrinkID
 ```

-It’s simply any number of colon separated AddOn identifiers terminating with a single Drink identifier.
+It’s simply any number of colon-separated AddOn identifiers terminating with a single Drink identifier.
 It’s so simple that it’s really a regular expression, which is still a context-free grammar.

 I used recursion to implement the Builder/Director:
 * If the colon delimiter is not found, then the order is a Drink identifier.
 It will acquire and return `DrinkOrder` from the `DrinkFactory` based upon the Drink identifier.